ZCyF3r/Cortex-XQL-Queries/README.md

 # Cortex-XQL-Queries
-XQL queries based off threat intel and on-going campaigns
+XQL queries based off threat intel, on-going campaigns, & cloud environments that can be used for detection engineering and/or threat hunting